Luis Pérez (footballer, born 1995): Elche

-He signed for Segunda División side Elche CF on 11 July 2016.
+He signed for Segunda División side Elche on 11 July 2016.

-Pérez made his professional debut on 3 September 2016, coming on as a second-half substitute for Javi Noblejas in a 3–1 home win against CD Tenerife.
+Pérez made his professional debut on 3 September 2016, coming on as a second-half substitute for Javi Noblejas in a 3–1 home win against Tenerife.
 On 21 July of the following year, after suffering relegation, he signed a three-year contract with the latter club.

 Valladolid

 On 23 July 2020, Pérez signed a three-year deal with La Liga side Real Valladolid.